Abhinav0826/Banking-Management-System/README.md

 - Open new account.
 - Search for customers using Account no.
 - Customer can deposit and withdraw money.
-- Modify cunstomers details like information Account Name, Telephone No and Balance amount.
+- Modify cunstomers details like Account Name, Telephone No and Balance amount.
 - Cancel account.
 - View details of all customers who have accounts in the bank.